BretFisher/jekyll-serve/README.md

 Note [I have courses on Docker (including a Lecture on Jekyll in Docker)](https://www.bretfisher.com/courses).

+WARNING: This isn't meant to be a production image that you run a web server with.
+I don't do that with the Jekyll CLI that comes with this image.
+Jekyll CLI generates a static site that you can run with GitHub Pages, Netlify, or your own NGINX setup.
+Furthermore, I don't version anything so these images will not run guaranteed versions of Ruby, Jekyll, etc. (which, if you're running a server, should pin all versions usually.)

 ## Docker Images

 | Image | Purpose | Example |